 Skip to main content

-PropOps is designed to meet the requirements of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+PropOps Web is designed to meet the requirements of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 Personal data for tenants and landlords is encrypted at rest, access is role-controlled, and a full right-of-access export is available on request.
-Your organisation remains the data controller for the personal data you hold in PropOps.
+Your organisation remains the data controller for the personal data you hold in PropOps Web.

 Tenant records